Get Tech Tips

 These are three-phase motors.
 A contactor with severely pitted points or a contact that doesn't make good contact can cause a temporary single-phase, prevent the compressor from running, and create a situation where the oil control is energized, but no pressure is created by the compressor.
 Always check the contactor.

 Screens and filters: since the oil system tends to collect all of the garbage in the system, oil systems tend to have a high concentration of filters and strainer screens.
 From the impingement screen and coalescing element in a coalescing separator, screens are a huge problem.
-To add to that, the screens, an oil filter, the float at the bottom of the separator, the pressure reducing valve, the screens and valves in each individual oil level control, often an oil pickup screen in the compressor itself, and many points can become obstructed by the debris in an oil system.
+To add to that, the screens, an oil filter, the float at the bottom of the separator, the pressure reducing valve, and the screens and valves in each individual oil level control, often an oil pickup screen in the compressor itself, and many points can become obstructed by the debris in an oil system.
 Regular oil filter maintenance is important for a reliable system.

 —Jeremy Smith CM